openkruise/website/docs/en-us/cloneset.md

   - When user controller add label/finalizer into Pod and it matched inPlaceUpdate hook, CloneSet will finally update it to `Normal` state

 Besides, although our design supports to change a Pod from `PreparingDelete` back to `Normal` (through cancel specified delete), but it is not recommended.
 Because Pods in `PreparingDelete` state will not be updated by CloneSet, it might be updating immediately if comes back to `Normal`.
 This case is hard for user controller to handle.

-#### Another way for specified delete

-As we introduced above, CloneSet has `spec.scaleStrategy.podsToDelete` field and allow users to specify some Pods when reduce replicas.

-But if user just want to delete a Pod and let CloneSet create a new one, we provides another Pod label for specified delete: `apps.kruise.io/specified-delete: true`.
-Pods with this label, CloneSet will update it to `PreparingDelete` state, and delete it after hook has been satisfied.

 #### Example for user controller logic